 This is an overview, and full ingredients & instructions are in the recipe card below.

 - Slice the chicken breasts in half lengthwise to make 4 thinner cutlets.
 Add the spices into a small bowl and mix together.
-Using your hands, rub the spices onto the chicken so it's evenly coated.
+Rub the spices onto the chicken so it's evenly coated.

-- In a skillet, cook the chicken until it gets a nice sear and is cooked through.
-Transfer chicken to a plate, and then in the same skillet, add the garlic and white wine (or chicken broth).
+- In a skillet, cook the chicken until it gets a nice sear.
+Transfer to a plate, and then in the same skillet, add the garlic and white wine (or chicken broth).
 Let it bubble, then add in the crushed tomatoes and red pepper flakes.

 - Simmer the sauce for a few minutes, and slice up the chicken while it's cooking.
-Finish by stirring in the spinach and basil and then adding the cooked pasta and tossing together.
+Stir in the spinach and basil and then add the cooked pasta and toss together.
 Top with the cooked chicken, and add freshly grated parmesan!